NeverMind-V/nozi/lib/readme.md

-This folder containe external libs
+This folder contain external libs